Skip to main content

 Though this gives couples a good starting point, below we have more information on everything that impacts the cost of wedding flowers, as well as what you can expect to get within different price brackets.

-Our 2023 National Wedding Survey (our annual study of over 2,400 couples who married in that year) revealed that, on average, couples spent £1,050 on their wedding flowers - but this is a country-wide average and many factors will influence the average cost, include where and when they got married, as well as what type of flowers they chose, so don't get too caught up on that number.
+However, this is a country-wide average and many factors will influence the average cost, such as where and when they got married, as well as what type of flowers they chose, so don't get too caught up on that.
+All of these factors are why answering the question “how much do wedding flowers cost?” can be tricky!

 What Impacts the Cost of Wedding Flowers?